Cowboy Breakfast Bites

 I think this delicious recipe may have originated from Ree Drummond, The Pioneer Woman…I’m not completely sure.
 What I do know for certain is that my guys immediately fell in love with it and I’ve been making it faithfully ever since!

-My favorite part about breakfast bites, that you’ll love, too, is how easy it is to modify the recipe for your family’s taste buds.
-I love the kick that the mustard and horseradish give the mix, but you could easily make them without.
+My favorite part about these breakfast bites, that you’ll love, too, is how easy it is to modify the recipe for your family’s taste buds.
+I love the kick that the mustard and horseradish give the mix, but you can easily tone that down.
 Do your kids love bacon?
 Then use bacon!
 Got leftover steak?
-Then these on-the-go breakfast treats are for you.
-Grated cheddar cheese?
-Pepper Jack?
-Colby?
+Go for it.
+Any type of cooked meat works great, so use whatever leftovers you have on hand.
 All you have to do is pile up your bagels, bake on a baking sheet, and grab a hot, hearty breakfast on your way out the door!

 Cowboy Breakfast Bites